-States with lower credit scores also tend to have higher debt balances and delinquency rates.
+States with lower credit scores also tend to have higher credit card debt balances and delinquency rates.
 That makes sense because both of those factors contribute to lower credit scores.

-Don’t worry if you live in a state with lower credit averages, or if you’re in a high credit state but still have a low score.
+Don’t worry if you live in a state with below-average or average credit scores, or if you’re in a high credit state but still have a low score.
 You can boost your credit score by taking some basic, strategic steps.

 Then, you’ll be able to pat yourself on the back for having above-average credit in both your state and the nation.
 Even better than that?
 You’ll start getting better offers on interest rates and other loan terms.

 3 Tips for Boosting Your Credit Score

 Now that you know what the average credit score is, it’s time to break out the competitive spirit and raise your credit score.

 To become eligible for the very best credit cards, loans, and mortgages, you’ll need a credit score of 740 or above.
 That’s right at the top of the “good” credit category, just ten points shy of “excellent.”
 So how can you do it?
 Here are a few simple tips.

 1. Pay your bills on time.

 It may seem like a no-brainer, but a 2018 study showed that 25% of Americans don’t consistently pay their bills on time.
 Why is that an issue?
-Your payment history accounts for 35% of your credit score, so every time you become delinquent on a payment, you’re lowering your credit score.
+Your payment history accounts for 35% of your FICO score, so every time you become delinquent on a payment, you’re lowering your credit score.